henrytseng/angular-state-router/README.md

 If you've got ideas on how to make hostr better create an issue and mark an enhancement in Github.

+If there are any unreported errors please let us know.
+We'd like StateRouter to give as much feedback as possible to eliminate common problems that may occur during development.

 License